mh-developer/Avtokampi-Mobile/README.md

 - Install and configure your Android Emulator
 - [Editor setup](https://flutter.dev/docs/get-started/editor)

-## Installation and running the APK
+## Installation and running the APK/IPA

-To install the app directly to your mobile device go to repository releases and download the latest (pre)release APK file and then install it on your mobile phone (if the apk installation fails switch to airplane mode and then try installing it again).
+To install the app directly to your Android mobile device or Iphone go to repository releases and download the latest (pre)release APK/IPA file and then install it on your mobile phone (if the apk installation fails switch to airplane mode and then try installing it again).

 ## Purpose of the app